raphlinus/raphlinus.github.io/_posts/2018-10-19-fearless-simd.markdown

 Both of these show significant promise in allowing higher level code, but neither address the problem of runtime selection of SIMD capability level.

+Another crate, with considerable overlap in goals, is [simdeez].
+This crate is designed to facilitate runtime detection, and writing the actual logic without duplication, but leaves the actual writing of architecture specific shims to the user, and still requires nontrivial unsafe code.

 It's also worth taking a deeper look at what the C/C++ world is doing, as that's currently by far the most mature ecosystem for SIMD development.
 Though SIMD is not part of the standard language, both GCC and Clang have vector extensions.
 There's also support for [Function Multi Versioning](https://lwn.net/Articles/691932/), which is particularly well supported on Linux (not sure about other platforms, but I wouldn't be surprised).
 I think one of the larger discussions going forward is to what extent to adapt these language and runtime level features into the Rust language.

+Intel's [ISPC] takes the idea of language extensions for SIMD even further, and is essentially an extension of C designed specifically around compiling portable code to high-performance SIMD.
+It even targets multi-core parallelism, with similar goals to [rayon].
+There is even support for ARM Neon, but of course the major focus is Intel chips.

+Lastly, the [Halide] language is designed primarily for image processing, and targets not only SIMD but also GPU compute.
+In playing with it, I'm not sure it's suitable for audio workloads (smaller chunk sizes, more data dependencies than images), but it's worth looking at.

 ## Approaching fearless SIMD

-In the meantime, I wanted to explore how far it's possible to go using Rust as it exists today.
+While I think it's likely that Rust should evolve to better support SIMD, I wanted to explore how far it's possible to go using Rust as it exists today.
 Indeed, [fearless_simd] works on stable Rust.
 It's certainly not a general purpose solution to the problem, but based on my experiments so far, I think it might be usable for some things.
 I hope to write synthesis and visualization algorithms for my synthesizer using it, and so far it seems to be working - I have samples for both [waveform generation] and [IIR filtering]

 The main theme of this crate is to provide _traits_ at two levels.
 On the lowest level are traits representing some SIMD vector, either of a particular width (`F32x4`) or the native width of the underlying vector (`SimdF32`).
 The latter is particularly useful for a simple map operation of a scalar function.
 Then there are implementations (simple newtypes over arch-specific types such as `__m256`) that implement these traits.
 The usual arithmetic operations are provided (using std::ops traits, so you can write `a + b` rather than having to do `a.add_(b)`), They also provide more specialized SIMD operations such as approximate reciprocal square root (see my [sigmoid] post for an application of these; also note that at that time I was only using SSE so not seeing a dramatic improvement, but with AVX it's almost 2x).